 Noble-metal-free electrocatalysts toward H2O2 production

-The exploration of high-efficiency, robust and low-cost electrocatalysts for the hydrogen peroxide (H2O2) production receives increasing attention due to its key role in developing a new alternative to replace the traditional anthraquinone process.
+The exploration of high-efficiency, robust and low-cost electrocatalysts for hydrogen peroxide (H2O2) production receives increasing attention due to its key role in developing a new alternative to replace the traditional anthraquinone process.
 In recent years, significant achievements of non-noble metal electrocatalysts for H2O2 production have been made.
 Herein, this review presents recent advances of noble-metal-free electrocatalysts toward H2O2 production.
 Specifically, we first introduce the fundamental principle of on-site electrochemical synthesis of H2O2.
-Then, the classification and corresponding recent progresses of noble-metal-free electrocatalysts are reviewed, including carbon-based materials (modified by pore structure adjustment, topology defect, heteroatom-doping and surface oxygen functionalization), metal compounds (e.g., NiO, MnO, FeO, Bi2Te3, CoS2), metal single atom catalysts (e.g., Fe, Co, Ni, Mn, Mo) and metal complexes.
-In parallel, the synthesis strategy, component, structure, electrochemical property and reaction mechanism are highlighted.
-Finally, the current progresses, challenges, and potential of noble-metal-free electrocatalysts towards H2O2 production are also outlooked.
+Then, the classification and corresponding recent advances of noble-metal-free electrocatalysts are reviewed, including carbon-based materials (modified by pore structure adjustment, topology defects, heteroatom-doping and surface oxygen functionalization), metal compounds (e.g., NiO, MnO, FeO, Bi2Te3, and CoS2), metal single atom catalysts (e.g., Fe, Co, Ni, Mn, and Mo) and metal complexes.
+In parallel, the synthesis strategy, component, structure, electrochemical properties and reaction mechanism are highlighted.
+Finally, an outlook on current advances, challenges, and potential of noble-metal-free electrocatalysts towards H2O2 production is also discussed.

 - This article is part of the themed collections: Journal of Materials Chemistry A Recent Review Articles and Journal of Materials Chemistry A HOT Papers